WHEN DO YOU NEED TEETH BRACES TREATMENT?

 How Do Braces Work?

 Braces are the most common solution for orthodontic problems, and are very effective and efficient for treatment.
-Braces have advanced significantly in the past 20 years.
+All types of braces have advanced significantly in the past 20 years.
 While older versions were uncomfortable and easily noticeable, modern braces are designed with lightweight materials and are smaller in size.

 - Brackets (braces) are bonded to the front of the teeth using orthodontic glue that is like dental filling material.
 This material cleans off easily at the end of treatment.